binarymist/learning-go/LearningGo-AnIdiomaticApproachToRealWorldGoProgramming/README.md

 Sometimes one goroutine needs to wait for multiple goroutines (or more specifically, the writing channels within the multiple goroutines) to complete their work, and their writing channels closed.
 If you are waiting for a single goroutine, you can use the done channel pattern that we saw earlier.
 But if you are waiting on several goroutines, you need to use a
 WaitGroup.

-Also covered in:
+Also covered in: <div id="looping-in-parallel"></div> <!--anchor linked to from ../TheGoProgrammingLanguage/ch8_8.5/README.md-->

-* Pg 237, **8.5.
-Looping in Parallel** of "The Go Programming Language"
+* Pg 237-239, **8.5.
+Looping in Parallel** of "The Go Programming Language".
+The code for this can be found [here](https://github.com/adonovan/gopl.io/blob/1ae3ec64947b7a5331b186f1b1138fc98c0f1c06/ch8/thumbnail/thumbnail_test.go#L117-L146), as well as a copy of it [here](../TheGoProgrammingLanguage/ch8_8.5/thumbnail/thumbnail_test.go#L117-L146).
+I also used this pattern as a start for the Gitlab interview I did.
+You can see the pattern in the files: [bytes.go](https://github.com/binarymist/learning-go/blob/main/TheGoProgrammingLanguage/ch8_8.5/gitlab_interview/interview-task-161848681002-my-improvements/internal/dupe/bytes.go), [checksum.go](https://github.com/binarymist/learning-go/blob/main/TheGoProgrammingLanguage/ch8_8.5/gitlab_interview/interview-task-161848681002-my-improvements/internal/dupe/checksum.go), which the [find.go](https://github.com/binarymist/learning-go/blob/main/TheGoProgrammingLanguage/ch8_8.5/gitlab_interview/interview-task-161848681002-my-improvements/internal/dupe/find.go) file consumes
 * Pg 250, **8.8.
 Example: Concurrent Directory Traversal** of "The Go Programming Language" also has an example
 * Pg 274, **9.7.
 Example: Concurrent Non-Blocking Cache** of "The Go Programming Language" also has an example
 * "100 Go Mistakes and How to Avoid Them" [Misusing sync.WaitGroup (#71)](https://100go.co/#misusing-syncwaitgroup-71)